 If it works, should prove a cheap way of getting a lot of good work done, since the cost of the communal facilities is not to exceed 10% of the estimated value of the work done by private enterprise, so that before the villagers get their village hall or what-not they will have to put in tens times its value on improvements on their own account.

 Private one-off commissions continued in the wake of WW2, including residences (such as those designed by Edward Mills at Ikoyi and James Cubitt in Accra), but in terms of larger projects attention was devoted to the production of electricity, as well as irrigation.
 The development of large dams was in part inspired by the TVA work, including a degree of posturing with respect to technological supremacy and the display of industrialisation and ‘progress’.
 In addition to infrastructural works such as the Volta River Project in Ghana, and at Jinja north of Lake Victoria in Uganda, is Owen Falls Dam designed by Sir Alexander Gibb and partners, with the architect Harry Ford designing the power house that was clad in a local pink granite.
 Other projects in Uganda ran counter to the self-build approach taken in West Africa, such as low-rise flats built for the Kampala Municipal Council, designed by Deans, Inglis and Partners, which were raised on stilts to ‘prevent the effect of night-time radiation from heat absorbed in the ground’, as well as offering increased ventilation and better views over the lake.
-These projects received very little attention back in Britain, and even larger more prominent buildings such as the Legislative Council Building, Nairobi, by Harold Thornley Dyer (1904-1989) in 1955, did not garner much interest.
+These projects received very little attention back in Britain, and even larger more prominent buildings such as the Legislative Council Building, Nairobi, by Harold Thornley Dyer (1904-1989) in 1955, and C. G. Andrews’ Magistrates’ Courts in Kampala did not garner much interest.
 The council building is an interesting ensemble of two perpendicular wings that intersect at a clock tower, ‘planned to be deliberately reminiscent in form to the Palace of Westminster.’
 Environmentally it makes use of large concrete grills as well as local stone, which the concrete portico outside the debating chamber attempting to bring some classical grandeur to the composition.

 Big Business and the Impact of Oil